Royal Rumble (2010): Main event

 The main event was the Royal Rumble match for a world championship match at WrestleMania XXVI.
-Dolph Ziggler and Evan Bourne, the first two entrants, were quickly eliminated by the third entrant CM Punk.
+Dolph Ziggler (#1) and Evan Bourne (#2) were quickly eliminated by CM Punk (#3).
 After eliminating both men, Punk began talking on the microphone, boasting of his intention to win, carrying this on for all of his time in the match.
-Punk quickly eliminated the fourth entrant, JTG, before being stopped by The Great Khali, the fifth entrant.
-The sixth person to enter the match was Beth Phoenix, who became only the second WWE Diva to participate in a Royal Rumble, after Chyna.
+Punk quickly eliminated JTG (#4), before being stopped by The Great Khali (#5).
+Beth Phoenix then entered at #6, becoming only the second female to participate in an all-male Royal Rumble, after Chyna did so in 1999.
 Phoenix eliminated Khali by pulling him over the top rope while kissing him but was eliminated by Punk immediately afterwards.
-Triple H entered at number eight and eliminated Punk.
-Montel Vontavious Porter, the fourteenth entrant, was attacked by The Miz during his ring entrance and taken backstage by medical personnel without entering the match.
-Miz then entered at number sixteen but Porter returned to the match and eliminated both himself and Miz.
-The other half of D-Generation X, Shawn Michaels, entered at number eighteen and he and Triple H eliminated all the other competitors in the match, leaving themselves.
-Michaels and Triple H were immediately joined by the nineteenth entrant, John Cena.
-After double-teaming Cena and taking him down, Michaels performed a Sweet Chin Music on Triple H to eliminate him.
-Another notable moment in the match came when R-Truth eliminated Big Show and Mark Henry at the same time.
-Chris Jericho entered the ring as the twenty-eighth entrant and was soon joined by the twenty-ninth entrant, Edge, who was making his return following a six-month hiatus due to injury.
-Edge performed spears on Jericho, Michaels and Cena before eliminating Jericho.
-Batista entered at number thirty as the final entrant.
-This brought the final four down to Michaels, Cena, Edge and Batista.
+Triple H entered at #8 and eliminated Punk.
+Montel Vontavious Porter (MVP) (#14) was attacked by The Miz during his ring entrance and taken backstage by medical personnel without entering the match.
+Miz then entered at #16 but MVP returned to the match and eliminated both himself and Miz.
+The other half of D-Generation X, Shawn Michaels, entered at #18 and he and Triple H eliminated all the other competitors in the match, leaving themselves.
+Michaels and Triple H were immediately joined by John Cena (#19).
+After double-teaming Cena, Michaels performed a Sweet Chin Music on Triple H to eliminate him.
+A notable moment in the match came when R-Truth (#25) eliminated Big Show (#22) and Mark Henry (#23) at the same time.
+Chris Jericho entered the ring at #28 and was soon joined by entrant #29, Edge, who was making his return following a six-month hiatus due to injury.
+Edge performed spears on Jericho, Michaels, and Cena before eliminating Jericho.
+Dave Batista entered at #30 as the final entrant.
+This brought the final four down to Michaels, Cena, Edge, and Batista.
 After all four competitors traded moves on each other, Batista eliminated Michaels, who tried to rejoin the match but was stopped, resulting in him superkicking a referee before walking to the back frustrated.

 After a quick back and forth, Cena eliminated Batista, bringing the final two down to himself and Edge.
 Cena countered a spear attempt from Edge and went to eliminate him, but Edge instead eliminated Cena to win the match.
 In doing so, Edge would gain the new record of spending the least amount of time in the rumble match before winning it.
-He was in the match for 7 minutes and 37 seconds, besting the previous record set by Cena by 51 seconds.
+He was in the match for 7 minutes and 37 seconds, besting the previous record set by Cena by 51 seconds (Cena's record had been set two years earlier after also returning from injury in the Rumble match as a late entry - in Cena's case, #30).
 This record lasted for 12 years until it was broken by Brock Lesnar in 2022.